 You can't restore your iPhone without updating to latest iOS in recovery mode, unless you have a previous backup.

-When you attempt to update or restore iPhone with recovery mode, it's most likely that you forgot the passcode for iPhone, or your iPhone is disabled or locked - due to too many incorrect attempts when entering passcode.
+When you attempt to update or restore iPhone with recovery mode, it's most likely that you forgot the passcode for iPhone, or your iPhone is disabled or unavailable - due to too many incorrect attempts when entering passcode.
 How to restore an iPhone without updating?
 If you're applying a restore using recovery mode, iTunes should inform you that the process restores iPhone to factory settings, erases all data and updates to the latest version of iOS, like this:

 In other words, it's not possible to restore iPhone without updating in recovery mode.
 Restoring iPhone generally requires updating the iPhone to latest iOS, and you cannot avoid this.
 Even if the iPhone software is the newest one, iTunes will reinstall it.

 If you're lucky enough and having an iTunes backup on the computer with which you previously synced, you could restore iPhone in iTunes without updating past the current version of iOS on the phone.

 This is meant for the person to try out at this point, who has synced iPhone with iTunes or Finder and backed it up to the computer.
 If you've backed up your phone, you don't have to enter recovery mode to restore the device and have it updated; instead, you just use that backup to restore the iPhone without an update in a quick manner.